Social Justice

 A Prince George’s County jury convicted Sean Urbanski of first-degree murder in December 2019 after two hours of deliberation.

-During trial, Prince George’s Circuit Judge Lawrence Hill Jr. threw out the hate crime charge, ruling that prosecutors had failed to prove Urbanski killed Collins specifically because of his race.
+During trial, Prince George’s Circuit Judge Lawrence Hill Jr. threw out the hate crime charge.
+He ruled that prosecutors had failed to prove Urbanski killed Collins specifically because of his race.

 Collins’ family lobbied with former state’s attorney Angela Alsobrooks to change Maryland’s hate crime statutes after the charge was thrown out.